Njong392/Abbreve/README.md

 * The slang must be in lowercase.
 For example, `lol` and **not** `Lol` or `LOL`
 * The first letter of each word in the definition and alternatives **must** be *capitalized*.
 For example, `Looks Good To Me` and **not** `Looks good to me` or `looks good to me`

-> Only English slangs are accepted as of yet.
+> Only English slang are accepted as of yet.

 :bomb: Now, GO CREATE THOSE ISSUES AND PULL REQUESTS!